mbiesiad/discoveries-biesiada/readme.md

 This time, no ToC or CoC.
 That's rather 'personal' stuff.
 A lot of people are interested and courious about the Project, so I wrote some things (see links above).
 I could make another site or something, but I really appreciate a GitHub tables' appearance. :octocat:

+I try support the science as I can, so [here](https://soho.nascom.nasa.gov/) and [here](https://soho.nascom.nasa.gov/data/Theater/) are images.

 Best wishes. 🚀